caiyuqing/Open-DPSM/v3/Readme.md

 └───Output
 ```

 - Example: is the head folder.
-Can be any name.
+Can have any name.

-- Input, Output, Eyetracking, Movies: Those folders have to be arranged in this exact structure and name beforehand
+- Input, Output, Eyetracking, Movies: Those folders have to be arranged in this exact structure and named in this way

 - p01, p02,etc: Participant name.
 Can be anything.

 - 01.csv, 02.csv,etc: Eyetracking data for movie "01", "02".
 The names must be the same as movie names ("01.mp4", "02.mp4").
-Different participant can have different number of movies but they must all exist in the "Movies" folder
+Different participant can have different movies but they must all exist in the "Movies" folder

 - 01.mp4, 02.mp4,etc: Movie files.
 The names must be the same as the eyetracking data.

 - The toolbox will automatically model all the movies together under one participant's folder.
-If you don't want to model all the movies, just remove the files from the participant folder.
+Keep the movies you want to model together in the participant folder
 - IMPORTANT: Don't use the same data folder for different sets of parameters (e.g., map type, number of weights, etc) in the toolbox.

 **Eye-tracking data**